Extended Range

 Sidemount

-It’s ideal for tight spaces, like caves or confined wrecks, but is becoming more popular in Open water aswell.
-However Sidemount requires prior knowledge and certification for the Extended Range course.
-If you don’t have a Sidemount certification an XR Sidemount course is the perfect start!
+Sidemount offers a more flexible and modular approach -cylinders are mounted on your sides, reducing strain on your back and providing easier access to valves and hoses.
+It’s ideal for tight spaces, like caves or confined wrecks, but is becoming more popular in Open water as well.
+However Sidemount requires prior knowledge and certification for the XR Nitrox course.
+If you don’t have a Sidemount certification yet, an Extended Range Sidemount course is the perfect starting point!

 - Max Depth: 45 meters